MirzaAbazovic/beer-search/README.md

 Added GUI project ASP.NET core Angular template.
 Used https://primefaces.org/primeng/#/ in order to "make it look good".
 Added simple angular service and page for searching beers by name.
 Also enabled CORS on BeerSearch.Api

+## Step 5
+Display of results in grid, on click display more details about beer in modal dialog.

 # TODO

-## Step 5
+## Step 6
-Make diaplay of results in grid, on row click display more details about beer.
-Implement sort and filter of the search results on client side (initially)
+Implement paging, sort and filter of the search results on client side.